pdgilbert/LoRaGPS/README.md

 Both `LoRaGPS_sensor.py` and ` LoRaGPS_base.py`  take command line arguments to set the frequency, bandwidth, coding rate, and spreading factor.
 Use the `--help` argument for more details.
-There are trade offs amoung competing objectives: distance, date rate, data reliabilty, channel congestion, battery life ... .
+There are trade offs among competing objectives: distance, date rate, data reliability, channel congestion, battery life ... .
 These are affected by the various settings.
 The best is difficult to determined and will depend on the application.
 For more information, see for example: